AbdelrhmanHamouda/locust-k8s-operator/docs/helm_deploy.md

 2. Install the _Operator_

-    - `#!bash helm install locust-operatr locust-k8s-operator/locust-k8s-operator`
+    - `#!bash helm install locust-operator locust-k8s-operator/locust-k8s-operator`
           - The _Operator_ will ready up in around 40-60 seconds
     - This will cause the bellow resources to be deployed in the currently active _k8s_ context & namespace.
         - [crd-locusttest.yaml]